fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 Consider this database:

 ```
-frank likes pizza
+frank has-password "passw0rd"
-frank likes programming
+frank has-email "frank@leftfetch.com"

-frank knows-about pizza
+review-1 author frank
+review-1 title "Glasper's killing it!"
+review-1 record double-booked
-frank knows-about clojure
+review-2 author frank
-martijn knows-about clojure
-clojure is programming-language
-programming is fun
-pizza is food
+review-2 title "Ryuichi Sakamoto - async"
+review-2 record async

+double-booked artist "Robert Glasper"
+double-booked album "Double Booked"

+async artist "Ryuichi Sakamoto"
+async album "async"
 ```

-We can now query for example all entities that know about the clojure programming language, like so:
+We can now query for example all authors that wrote a review, like so:

 ```
-?entity knows-about clojure
+?subject author ?author
 ```

-We get all the entities that know about `clojure`.
-Taking it a step further we can also get the type of things someone knows about:
+We get all the authors that wrote a review, in this case just me `frank`.
+Taking it a step further we can also get authors that wrote a review for Robert Glasper's album Double Booked:

 ```
-?subject knows-about ?something
-?something is ?type
+?review record double-booked
+?review author ?author
 ```

-We now get: `frank clojure programming-language`, `frank pizza food`, `martijn clojure programming-language`.
 If you know SQL you can see we can do implicit joins with the query language very easily.
+We get all reviews for `double-booked` and then extract the author for each of the reviews.

 Having such a loosely defined structure while retaining a very rich query capability got me thinking: what if we would use only one data structure for our